 BEC scams prey on employees' best intentions

-Since 2013, a new type of cybersecurity scam has been targeting businesses that perform money transfers.
+A cybersecurity scam has been targeting businesses that perform money transfers.
 BEC, also known as Business Email Compromise, uses phishing and social engineering techniques to strategically steal money from a company.
 The theft usually occurs through manipulation of an employee via email.
 BEC has cost over 14,000 U.S. businesses almost a billion dollars in losses, and the FBI has reported that BEC fraudsters have tricked victims in all 50 U.S. states and in 100 countries1.
 Fortunately, there are ways for a company to defend against BEC, and it starts with education and awareness.

 What is a BEC Attack